MichaelCurrin/jekyll-theme-quickstart/README.md

 - [jekyll-theme-quickstart.gemspec](/jekyll-theme-quickstart.gemspec)

-The other parts like the config and Gemfile or the layout and includes diretories are standard for a Jekyll project.
+The other parts like the config and Gemfile or the layout and includes directories are standard for a Jekyll project.
 The markdown pages in the root are included for a local demo and are not packaged in the theme.

 Resources: